Azure/azure-sdk-for-go/sdk/security/keyvault/TROUBLESHOOTING.md

 #### Incorrect challenge resource

-If an error is thrown with a message similar to:
+If the client returns an error with a message similar to:

 ```text
 challenge resource 'myvault.vault.azure.net' doesn't match the requested domain.
 Set DisableChallengeResourceVerification to true in your client options to disable.
 See https://aka.ms/azsdk/blog/vault-uri for more information
 ```

 Check that the resources is expected - that you're not receiving a challenge from an unknown host which may indicate an incorrect request URI.
-If it is correct but you are using a mock service or non-transparent proxy for testing, set the DisableChallengeResourceVerification to true in your client options:
+If it is correct but you are using a mock service or non-transparent proxy for testing, set `DisableChallengeResourceVerification` to true in your client options:

 ```go
 vaultURL := "https://myvault.vault.azure.net"